White, on black on black Z4 M Coupe - Clean Title

 Totally reversible rear wing that is polarizing in taste but also genuine carbon fiber and highly functional on a short wheelbase car, accompanying rear diffuser the aero works very well and is very well balanced.

 Currently has no mufflers but does still have the resonators and cats so no issue passing emissions.

 I bought this car one year ago after starting down the rabbit hole of s54 swapping an 87 e30 iS.
 As things typically escalate, I ended up buying this car since it was where I was trying to end up with the e30 anyway but handles significantly better than an E30 ever will.
 This is an entirely different league by comparison and that is how I justified it.
 Hoon logic.
-I picked it up in Rochester, NY last summer sight unseen, drove it 3,200 miles over nearly nine days taking the long way home without any issues.
+I picked it up in Rochester, NY in 2017, drove it 3,200 miles over nearly nine days taking the long way home without any issues.

 The chassis is very very stiff for a road car, factory dampers and springs but man is this a truly focused M car.
-Most of the reviews mention this.
+Most of the reviews mention this as well.